Acrosticc/AcroMod/README.md

 2. Press **F2** to open or close the AcroMod menu.
 3. Use the available features from the menu.

-## 🔄 Automatic Updates
+## 🔄 Updates

-AcroMod automatically updates through Tampermonkey.

-You **do not need to reinstall AcroMod** when a new version is released.

-Simply keep AcroMod installed and Tampermonkey will automatically check for and install available updates.
+AcroMod checks for a newer version automatically while you play RLSimulator (on load, every 5 minutes, and whenever you navigate).

+If a newer version is available, you'll see an **"Update required"** notice in the top-right corner of the page.
+This notice **cannot be dismissed** — it will keep reappearing until you update.

+To update: click **Update now** and
+Tampermonkey will prompt you to install it — confirm the install and you're done.

-> **No action is required from you when AcroMod is updated.**
+> **Action is required from you when AcroMod is updated.** The update prompt
+> is intentionally persistent so you can't keep using an outdated version by
+> accident.

 ## 👮 Staff Awareness